 - map out future avenues of global governance.

-The project will draw conclusions regarding what Europe’s role could be in this respect.
+The project drew conclusions regarding what Europe’s role could be in this respect.

 Global governance was regarded by the architects of the post-war order as a key factor of prosperity and peace.
 Since then, the scope, intensity and channels of global interdependence have been fundamentally transformed by tectonic forces resulting in new patterns in the flows of trade, capital, migration and data, as well as rising concerns over global public goods such as the preservation of climate and biodiversity.
 These forces threaten the reliance on a system of universal, public, treaty-based, institution-supported and legally enforceable rules which have traditionally formed the basis of global governance.